Updated on September 28th, 2022 by Quinn Mohammed

 Competitive Advantages & Recession Performance

 H.B.
 Fuller’s customers manufacture a wide range of products.
 Consequently, the performance of H.B.
-Fuller greatly depends on the prevailing economic conditions, and thus the company is vulnerable to recessions.
+Fuller greatly depends on the prevailing economic conditions, and thus, the company is vulnerable to recessions.
 In the Great Recession, its earnings per share plunged 79%, from $1.68 in 2007 to $0.36 in 2008, and the stock lost two-thirds of its market capitalization in less than six months.

-Finally, it is impressive that an industrial manufacturer closely tied to the underlying economic growth has raised its dividend for 53 consecutive years.
 This is a testament to this niche market’s strong growth and the company’s excellent business execution.
 H.B.
 Fuller has achieved this exceptional dividend growth record partly thanks to its low payout ratio.

 Source: Investor Presentation

 The company has always targeted a payout ratio of around 25% and thus has been able to keep raising its dividend even in years when its earnings have temporarily plunged.
-Due to the low payout ratio, the dividend is safe, but the resultant 1.3% dividend yield is lackluster.
+Due to the low payout ratio, the dividend is safe, but the resultant 1.2% dividend yield is lackluster.

 Valuation & Expected Returns